Harshiv-Patel/termux-jdkTools/README.md

 # termux-jdkTools
-A bunch of jdk tools to use with Termux.Contains following tools: java(just a classloader),jar,javac,javah,javap and javadoc.
+A bunch of jdk tools to use with Termux.Contains following tools:
+1. java(just a classloader)
+2. jar
+3. javac
+4. javah
+5. javap and
+6. javadoc.
+Just unzip the contents of JDK Tools.zip and place them in ~/../usr/bin/ and it should be done.